Thanatos

 The biological perspective

 The difficulty that Freud wrestled with was how to biologically motivate an innate tendency that goes against life.
 Eros sustains life whereas Thanatos is antagonistic to Eros.
 Yet, Thanatos is not antagonistic to life from an overarching perspective.
 The point is that both Eros and Thanatos work to sustain the organism.
 It functions like a thermostat.
 When it gets too hot, electricity is shut off temporarily.
 Seth is a menace.
 He is the god of the dead region, the desert.
 Yet, he defends the sun bark in the dead of night.
 In modern biology, such dialectics have been verified.
 All living beings undergo programmed cell death (apoptosis) without which they could not develop to maturity.
 Brain cells must die in order for intelligence to develop, otherwise there would be cacophony.
-The cell suicide mechanism is crucial to complex organisms.
-[17] Destructive agents in the form of free radicals (oxidants) cause damage to living cells.
-So people eat antioxidants to remove these destructive compounds.
-However, over-consumption of antioxidants, especially with elderly people, is harmful to the body, causing inflammation and accelerated aging.
+The cell suicide mechanism is crucial to complex

 The reason is that free radicals are needed in the immune system.
 White blood cells are responsible for the defense against virus, bacteria, toxins, and cancer.
 They utilize free radicals as “missiles”, shooting them at the infectants, in order to destroy them.
 This means that a shortage of free radicals in the body weakens the defense.
-The white blood cells must have recourse to plenty of free radicals in order to fulfill their function properly.
-[18] Thus, while free radicals do harm to living cells, they are also necessary to promote the life of the organism.
-Too much free radicals and too little are equally harmful.
-The absence of Thanatos can have harmful consequences for life.
+The white blood cells must have recourse to plenty of free radicals in order to fulfill their

 Regression to infantilism in sectarian groups is an expression of Eros.
 Grown-up men thus give up their willpower.
 They are a chocking sight.
 Eventually, the leader tells them to kill themselves; a command that they readily fulfil, deprived as they are of individual willpower.
 The cult leader cuts the Mother’s phallus off vicariously, because he is contemptuous of the mother-dependent male, which is really the painful truth about himself.
 Death has made the scene in the paradisal kindergarten.
 According to the bible, death came into existence when mankind was banished from the Garden, which signifies the lost symbiotic condition.
-This theme is repeated in world mythology, as in the Australian aborigine story named The Southern Cross [19].
-Here death enters creation when men become aware of sin.
-These myths seem to say that Thanatos is concomitant with ego consciousness, as shadow accompanies light.
+This theme is repeated in world mythology, as in the Australian aborigine story named

 Spiritual sages of all time have been misogynistic, in a sense, and warned against cohabitation with women, since the proselyte will tend to fall prey to the symbiotic wholeness of Eros.
-Many Gnostic sects, whose spiritual path revolved around enlightenment (‘gnosis’ — spiritual awareness), were adamant about this.
-The majority adopted continence and a reclusive or monastic lifestyle.
-However, there were Gnostics who went in the opposite direction of sexual overindulgence, including sexual rituals performed in open before the congregation.
-[20] Eros is torn apart, through unnatural application of sexuality.
-The Gnostics were aware of this.
-By emptying the erotic drive, so they thought, they emancipated themselves from its dominion.
-Thence they may give God undivided attention.
+Many Gnostic sects, whose spiritual path revolved around enlightenment

-At Egypt’s Tahrir square, a Western female journalist was again (June, 2012) sexually assaulted by a large group of men.
-She was “violently attacked by a ‘group of animals’ who stripped her naked, scratched and clenched her breasts and ‘forced their fingers inside her’”.
+her’”.
 [21] Eros must be restrained, alternatively women be raped, or recruited to group sex, etc. It is an expression of Thanatos and a serious impediment to Eros.
 In this way the frail ego defends against abatement in the symbiotic condition, a power set in motion by mass movements such as the Arab Spring.
 It is very characteristic of certain ethnic groups in convergence with the modern world, resulting from a low conscious level.
 The Holocaust and the many ethnic cleansings give us ample evidence of how unitive Eros is compensated by divisive Thanatos.

 The negative animus

-The Jungian theory of the ‘shadow’ [22] is incomplete.
+‘shadow’ [22] is incomplete.
 It builds on the notion that hostility in the social context depends on shadow projection.
 In order to remedy the problem the subject must integrate the shadow.
 However, the theory does not take into account the functional aspect of antagonism, which is to uphold a frail ego structure.
 Shadow projection and the constant victimization of our peers is functional.
 Without recourse to its shadow economy the ego is threatened with collapse.
 This function, equal to Freud’s Thanatos, surfaces when subsistence is no longer possible in the maternal environment, taken in its wide sense.
 Unsophisticated intellects cannot cope with the complexity of the world without partially shutting reality out, defaming the surrounding world and blaming it for personal failures.
 That’s why we see happy and naive primitives turn into machete murderers, and harmonious children, still living in a condition of wholeness, turn into bullies.
 This is the shadow phase of psychic development which the majority of earth’s inhabitants aren’t capable of surpassing.

-There is in Jungian psychology the expectation that the shadow can always be integrated, and that this accomplishment represents the first step of individuation, defined as the path toward true maturity and wholeness.
-The truth in the matter is that only a portion of earth’s population can accomplish this, and only because they are endowed with a strong ego.
-Kathrin Asper has reached similar conclusions.
+conclusions.
 [23] She says that the integration of the shadow is far from always the first phase in analysis with patients.
 The shadow can only be integrated when the ego is ripe for it, a phase that many will never attain.
 According to her, the ‘negative animus’ is the culprit.
 Arguably, the negative animus could be seen as the Jungian equivalent to Thanatos.
 The term certainly has a more scientific ring to it.
 However, Asper’s understanding of the underlying causes of the constellation of the negative animus differs markedly from how Thanatos would form, as I see it.
-The negative animus is also discussed by M-L von Franz.
-She sees it as the fountainhead of masculoid thinking, and connects it with pre-Christian Wotan and thus with Hitlerism.
-[24]
+The negative animus is also discussed by

 The subterranean god